sourcegraph/handbook/content/departments/security/index.md

 - [Security Trust Portal](https://security.sourcegraph.com)

-If you're a Sourcegraph teammate, find out how to edit the trust portal [here](./security-trust-center.md).
+If you're a Sourcegraph teammate, find out how to use the trust portal [here](./security-trust-center.md).

 ## Reporting vulnerabilities